-This is the 2nd installment of images from my trips to Spain in 2006 and 2014 and this time I’m featuring the romantic city of Seville, Spain.
-It was one of my favorites.
-The opera Carmen, by George Bizet, takes place there and tours are available to visit some of the opera’s locations such as the old cigarette factory.
+You can’t go to Spain without visiting the seductive city of Seville.
+The opera Carmen, by George Bizet, takes place there and tours are available to visit some of the opera locations such as the old cigarette factory.

-What I found fascinating about Seville is its multicultural heritage.
+What I found fascinating about this fascinating city is its multicultural heritage.
 Christians, Jews, and Muslims lived together in relative peace during a period known as La Convivencia (the Coexistence) until the expulsion of Muslims and Jews in 1492.

 We also took a stroll through Barrio Santa Cruz, which was the old Jewish quarter (Juderia) during the middle ages.
 Ferdinand III of Castille conquered Seville from Muslim rule in 1248 and forced the Jews to live in that section of the city.
 During the expulsion, mosques and synagogues were converted into Christian churches.

-Before we left Seville, I told Doug I was ready to pack up and move there.
-It’s one of those amazing cities you never want to leave.
+I was ready to pack up and move there.
+It’s a resplendent city you never want to leave.

 Click on the images to view them full-size in a gallery.